PP-Namias/Car-Dealership-Management-Program/README.md

 - Can only take 1 order at a time
 - Can't display product images

+<p> ​</p>

+![Car-Dealership-Program Demo](images/demo.gif)

 > Note: Some issues were not yet fixed thus I will be updating this in several upcoming weeks/months.
 And I hope that this project will be used for educational purposes and that the system itself maintains its copyrights as proposed.

-![Car-Dealership-Program Demo](images/demo.gif)

 Enjoy :)